clojure-emacs/clj-refactor.el/README.md

 ### Setup keybindings

 All functions in clj-refactor have a two-letter mnemonic shortcut.
-For instance, rename-file is `rf`.
+For instance, rename-file-or-dir is `rf`.
 You get to choose how those are bound.
 Here's how:

 ```el